goodycy3/Detection-of-Phishing-Website-Using-Machine-Learning/README.md

 **legitimate URL Dataset**
 The legitimate URLs are obatined from the open datasets of the University of New Brunswick, https://www.unb.ca/cic/datasets/url-2016.html.
 This dataset has a collection of benign, spam, phishing, malware & defacement URLs.
 Out of all these types, the benign url dataset is considered for this project.
 From this dataset, 5000 random legitimate URLs are collected to train the ML models.

-The above mentioned datasets are uploaded to (https://github.com/goodydeves/PhishBuster/tree/master/ML%20work/DataSets)' folder of this repository.
+The above-mentioned datasets are uploaded to (https://github.com/goodydeves/PhishBuster/tree/master/ML%20work/DataSets)' folder of this repository.

 ## Feature Extraction
 The below mentioned category of features are extracted from the URL data: